QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 ### Event Planners

-Event Planners are members of the staff team of one or more communities in the program, who focuses on event organisation.
-They have access to the event part of the server.
+Event Planners are members of the staff team of one or more communities in the program, who focus on event organisation.
+They have access to the events part of the server.

 ### Project Roles